“Family portrait in the CMOA permanent collection” NFS

 “WQED shoot at 2013 Carnegie International ” SOLD

 Watercolor and Pastel.
 I painted WQED’s Tonia Caruso hosting a short film in front of the Phyllida Barlow sculpture “Untitled: upturnedhouse” which CMOA purchased.
-With producer Jill Neely, and Museum spokesman Jonathan Gaugler, and a bystander.
-Alberto Giacometti’s “Walking Man I“ is seen.
-Tonia said her staff could not stop laughing when they saw this and they ribbed her that it took her so long to get the lines right, an artist had time to paint a portrait.
+WQED’s roducer Jill Neely, museum spokesman Jonathan Gaugler, a bystander and Alberto Giacometti’s “Walking Man I“ is seen.
+Tonia said her staff could not stop laughing when they saw this and they ribbed her that there were so many takes an artist had time to paint a portrait.

 “Phyllida Barlow and Richard Serra welcome you to 2013 Carnegie International ” $350.